-- 1. Make a signed, written complaint to a school official describing the basis of the complaint in sufficient detail to allow the Program Dean or Lead Faculty to begin an investigation. - 2.
-The Program Dean/Lead Faculty or designee will schedule an appointment with the student within three working days to discuss the complaint. - 3.
-The Program Dean/Lead Faculty or designee will confirm the completion of the investigation with a written report of the disposition of the compliant mailed to the student within five working days of the meeting with the student. - 4.
-If the student is not satisfied with the Program Dean/Lead Faculty or designee's report of disposition of the complaint, the student may appeal this result in writing to the Director of Operations within 10 working days of receipt.
+- 1. Make a signed, written complaint to a school official describing the basis of the complaint in sufficient detail to allow the Program Director or Lead Faculty to begin an investigation. - 2.
+The Program Director/Lead Faculty or designee will schedule an appointment with the student within three working days to discuss the complaint. - 3.
+The Program Director/Lead Faculty or designee will confirm the completion of the investigation with a written report of the disposition of the compliant mailed to the student within five working days of the meeting with the student. - 4.
+If the student is not satisfied with the Program Director/Lead Faculty or designee's report of disposition of the complaint, the student may appeal this result in writing to the Campus President within 10 working days of receipt.
 The appeal letter must include a copy of the written disposition report and an explanation of why the student is not satisfied with that outcome. - 5.
-The Director of Operations will review the written disposition report and the student's appeal letter and will conduct any further investigation necessary, including requesting additional information from the student or Dean. - 6.
-The Director of Operations will provide both the student and the Dean with a written appeal finding mailed within 10 working days of the receipt of the appeal letter.
+The Campus President will review the written disposition report and the student's appeal letter and will conduct any further investigation necessary, including requesting additional information from the student or Program Director. - 6.
+The Campus President will provide both the student and the Program Director or Lead Faculty with a written appeal finding mailed within 10 working days of the receipt of the appeal letter.
 This written decision is the final disposition of the complaint. - 7.
 Students not satisfied with the final disposition of the grievance process may contact the BPPE or ACCSC.